taektay/ee106/docs/source/lab7.rst

 Left Wall-following Scenario
 --------

 To perform the left wall following initially, we have to consider the type of sensor modules that the robot will need.
 In general, there are many types of sensors that can indicate the existence of a wall around the robot, either with physical touch or by distance.
-In our case, we place a LiDAR sensor on the top of the Turtlebot3 Burger, which provides `360°` range measurements around it.
+In our case, we place a LiDAR sensor on the top of the Turtlebot2, which provides `360°` range measurements around it.
 For the left wall-following scenario, we can reduce the captured ranging measurements down to the `front` and `left` side of the robot.
 In many robots, an ultrasonic ranging sensor is used to provide distances of the front and left side of the robot, but in our case, the LiDAR can provide a range of distance measurements on the front left side of the robot.

 The cases that a robot might experience during its exploration in a maze, by following left wall-following, are depicted below,